 Everyone’s journey is different.
 Unfortunately, Dean’s journey has been riddled with physical ailments and health struggles.
 Dean was recently diagnosed with Rheumatoid arthritis which has forced him to take a step back from his training.

 But he's not easily discouraged.
 His spirit is strong and he often carries on even in the midst of struggles, whether they be physical or not.

 Some of us have had challenges similar to this.
 What separates champions like us from others is rebounding from such an occurrence.
 Nothing stands in the way of progress.

 Dean aims to keep slimming down and to recover from his physical ailments.
 He enjoys walking Champ and spending time with his kids and family.
 He wants to live a healthy lifestyle so he can be around for a long time, for them.
 Even with his issues, he still jumps at least 5-7 days a week and is an active member of our community.

 “Being a part of this community was the last piece of my puzzle.
 You have to be persistent.
 A community of people rallying behind you no matter what help you stay consistent.
 Perfect recipe for success.”

 Thank you for sharing your story Dean and for being a constant source of inspiration.
 We look forward to seeing you continuously hit your fitness goals.

 Want to send Dean some love?
 Please leave them in the comment section below!

 And if you want to join our fitness community, we've got a spot just for you.
-Sign up for our 30 day jump rope challenge and join nearly 30,000 active jumpers from around the world.
+Sign up for our 30 day jump rope challenge and join over 60,000 active jumpers from around the world.